marwannofal/sudoku_solver/README.md

     - The first time you solve a unique puzzle, OR-Tools CP-SAT will run (may take a few hundred milliseconds).
     - That puzzle + solution pair is stored in MongoDB.
     - Subsequent attempts to solve the same puzzle will return the cached result in just a few milliseconds.

+## Sample to play
+- There is a sample to play the game look at the you should see it or clik here [sample to play](sample_to_play.txt)

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.